vmware-tanzu-labs/educates-training-platform/docs/getting-started/training-session.rst

 Only one workshop instance was created in this case as there was just the one workshop and the capacity was set to 1.
 If you need more workshop instances, set the ``portal.capacity`` field of the ``TrainingPortal`` custom resource YAML input file before creating the resource.
 You could also have deployed more than one workshop at the same time by adding the names of other workshops to ``workshops``.

-Note that because of the sequence that the operator processes the custom resources which are created, the first workshop instance may not be deployed immediately.
-The workshop instance will be deployed when the operator retries the operation, which can be up to a minute delay.
-The workshop instance will have been created when the URL field above shows as being populated.

 Because this is the first time you have deployed the workshop, it can also take a few moments to pull down the workshop image and start.

 To access the workshops, attendees of a training session need to visit the web based portal for the training session.
 The URL for the web portal can be found by running::